 Unemployment numbers have fallen since spiking to nearly 15% in April 2020.
-The unemployment rate was 8.4% in August 2020, but even with the decline, millions of people in the U.S. continue to worry about their immediate financial needs.

-While the current situation may feel urgent, retirement is still going to come in the future.
+The unemployment rate was 4.8% in September 2021, but millions of people in the U.S. continue to worry about their immediate financial needs even with the decline.
+The current situation may feel urgent, but retirement is still going to come.

-Depending on your situation, you may be wondering if it’s a good idea to contribute to an individual retirement account (IRA), or whether it’s even an option.
+Depending on your situation, you may be wondering whether it’s a good idea to contribute to an individual retirement account (IRA), or whether it’s even an option at this point in time.
 Here’s what you need to know about opening an IRA, especially if you’re one of the many people in the U.S. on unemployment.

 Who Can Open an IRA?

-In general, “compensation” is money you earn from working.
+Earned income is compensation from working.
 It can include salaries, wages, commissions, self-employment income, taxable alimony and separate maintenance, and nontaxable combat pay.
-The IRS does not include unemployment income as earned income on its website.
+The IRS does not consider unemployment income to be earned income.

-If you’ve earned any of these forms of income the year you’re unemployed (no matter how much), you can open an IRA.
-Also, if you’re unemployed but your spouse is still working, both of you can open an account.
+You can open an IRA if you’ve earned any of these forms of income during the year in which you’re unemployed, no matter how much.
+Both you and your spouse can potentially receive a tax deduction on IRA contributions if you’re unemployed, but your spouse is still working.

-If you’re on unemployment benefits now but were working and earning income earlier in the year, you can still open an IRA.
+You can still open an IRA if you’re on unemployment benefits now, but you were working and earning income earlier in the tax year.

 Can I Contribute to an IRA While on Unemployment?

-If you already have an IRA or you’re thinking of opening one, the same rules apply—you, or your spouse, if applicable, must have earned income to make contributions.
+The same rules apply if you already have an IRA or you’re thinking of opening one.
+You—or your spouse, if applicable—must have earned income to make contributions.

-And remember, your eligibility is based on income for the full year, not just right now.
-So, prior earned income during the year before you became unemployed may make you eligible.
-You may be limited to how much you can contribute based on your income, though.
-For example, if you only earned $3,500 in eligible income for the year, you’d likely be limited to $3,500 in contributions for the year.
+Remember that your eligibility is based on income for the full year, not just the present time.
+You may be limited as to how much you can contribute based on your income, however.
+For example, you’d likely be limited to $3,500 in contributions for the year if you only earned $3,500 in eligible income for the year.

-“If you've already built up your emergency fund and you have excess money that you really don't need within the next five years then taking advantage of tax-deferred growth may be smart," certified financial planner Riley Poppy told The Balance via email.
+“If you've already built up your emergency fund, and you have excess money that you really don't need within the next five years, then taking advantage of tax-deferred growth may be smart," certified financial planner Riley Poppy told The Balance.
 "An IRA truly is intended as a long-term vehicle.
 However, definitely evaluate your living expenses in the future.
 Over-investing living expenses can be dangerous for those unemployed.”

-If you have high-interest credit card debt, the amount of money you’d save by paying off your cards could outpace the benefits you’d get from saving for retirement.
+The amount of money you’d save by paying off your credit cards could outpace the benefits you’d get from saving for retirement if you have high-interest card debt.

-“(Being) overloaded by credit card or bad debt with interest rates (of) 18% to 24% would hurt people more than what they can gain from any investment in any IRA,” Eric Kam, a financial educator, told The Balance via email.
+“[Being] overloaded by credit card or bad debt with interest rates [of] 18% to 24% would hurt people more than what they can gain from any investment in any IRA,” Eric Kam, a financial educator, told The Balance.

 Make Sure You’re Using the Right Account

-There are two main types of IRAs you’ll encounter: traditional and Roth.
-The distinction is important, according to Colin Day, a financial advisor with St. Louis-based Correct Capital Wealth Management, because of how taxes work.
+There are two types of IRAs: traditional and Roth.
+The distinction is important because of the way they're taxed, according to Colin Day, a financial advisor with St. Louis-based Correct Capital Wealth Management.

-The IRS taxes your Roth contributions now instead of later in life when you make withdrawals like with a traditional IRA.
-If your income is low this year because of a job loss, it has a Roth-specific tax advantage.
+The IRS taxes your Roth contributions now rather than later in life when you make withdrawals, unlike with a traditional IRA, for which you can claim tax deductions for contributions in the year you make them.
+You'd have a Roth-specific advantage if your income were low this year because of a job loss.

-“If you’re in a lower tax bracket in 2020, funding a Roth IRA could make long-term financial sense because it’s probable that you’ll be in a higher tax bracket in retirement,” Day told The Balance via email.
-“Because you won’t pay taxes on a Roth IRA you get the benefit of funding the account in a low tax bracket and pay no taxes later.”
+“If you’re in a lower tax bracket...funding a Roth IRA could make long-term financial sense, because you’ll probably be in a higher tax bracket in retirement,” Day told The Balance.
+“Because you won’t pay taxes on a Roth IRA, you get the benefit of funding the account in a low tax bracket and pay no taxes later.”

 Budget Your Savings

-Following a budget will not only help you understand where your money is going but also show you where you can cut back in certain areas and reallocate those funds for financial goals like retirement.
+Following a budget won't just help you understand where your money is going.
+It will also show you where you can cut back in certain areas and reallocate those funds for financial goals like retirement.

 Set Up Automatic Transfers

-Consider setting up an automatic monthly transfer to your IRA and treating it like any other expense or bill to ensure it happens.
-Otherwise, you may be prone to spending whatever money you have leftover if you’re relying on manual contributions to your IRA.
+Consider setting up an automatic monthly transfer to your IRA and treating it like any other expense or bill to ensure that it happens.
+You may be prone to spending whatever money you have leftover if you’re relying on manual contributions to your IRA.

 The Bottom Line

-Contributing to an IRA while you’re unemployed may not be possible.
-But if your household’s financial situation allows for it, make sure you know the rules and best practices to accomplish your retirement goal without sacrificing your present financial health.
+Contributing to an IRA while you’re unemployed may not seem possible.
+But if your household’s financial situation allows for it, make sure you know the rules and the best practices to accomplish your retirement goal without sacrificing your present financial health.